Website Promotion & FREE Traffic!

 • To develop students who may aim at learning computer programming in future as a career-path.

-• To enhance the youth creativity and encourage them to build more programs and learn
+• To enhance the youth creativity and encourage them to build more programs and learn by sharing.

 • To encourage more schools to teach students’ Scratch coding to enhance their mentality and help them to understand, plan and solve societal problems.